aditya89bh/Evaluation-Introspection-Agents/readme.md

-# Project 3 – Reflection → Behavior Update Agent
+# Project 3 – Evaluation → Introspection → Behavior Update Agent
-_Closing the Evaluation–Introspection–Improvement Loop_
+_Reflection-Driven Self-Improvement for AI Agents_

 This project implements the **final control layer** in a three-part system for agent quality improvement.